 If left untreated, gingivitis leads to loose teeth and more gum tissue damage.
 Your dog’s teeth would begin to fall out and the bone structure underneath may even be affected.

 As nasty as all this sounds, this isn’t the worst of it.
 All that plentiful bacteria (which your dog has already been swallowing along with his saliva) can now get into his bloodstream as his teeth fall out.
 The first place bacteria love to set up shop is your beloved pet’s heart valves.
-This could lead to Congestive Heart Failure.
+This could potentially and eventually lead to Congestive Heart Failure.

 Diabetes is a disease in which the dog’s body is unable to produce or respond to the hormone insulin.
 This results in the abnormal metabolism of carbohydrates and leads to elevated levels of glucose in his blood and urine.
 This gives your dog’s breath an unusual sweet, fruity smell.